-Consider, for example, that we want to perform ordinary least squares to find a line of best fit between the predictors in dimensional Euclidean space and labels .
-When is large, it is possible to overfit or create a model that is both expensive to train and evaluate.
+Consider, for example, that we want to perform ordinary least squares (OLS) to find a line of best fit between the points in dimensional Euclidean space and labels .

 Principal component analysis (PCA) is a method for transforming points (such as above) in a high dimensional space to points in a lower dimensional space by performing a sequence of scalar projections such that the resulting points account for as much of the original variance as possible.